 V. Love her with your encouragement

 Encourage your wife to take a class or a course.
-Classes like a course in English, a course in bookkeeping or maybe a course in typing can give her new skills.
+Classes like a course in English, a course in bookkeeping or maybe a computer course can give her new skills.
 New skills in turn increase self worth.
 Encourage her to experiment with some new meals.
 When she does something that pleases you let her know about it.
 Her response will be much better than when you tell her all the things you don’t like!
 Look for ways to lift her spirits up.

 W. Love her with your counsel